A-1 Auto Transport Expands Its Footprint With A Brand-New Facility In Port St. Lucie, FL

-Port St. Lucie, Florida – A-1 Auto Transport Inc , one of the leading safe and reliable vehicle shipping companies in the United States, is thrilled to announce it has expanded its footprint with a brand-new facility in Port St. Lucie.
+(MENAFN- GlobeNewsWire - Nasdaq) Port St. Lucie, Florida, Oct.
+31, 2023 (GLOBE NEWSWIRE) -- A-1 Auto Transport Inc , one of the leading safe and reliable vehicle shipping companies in the United States, is thrilled to announce it has expanded its footprint with a brand-new facility in Port St. Lucie.

 Surrounded by rural farmland and natural settings, Port St. Lucie has recently seen rapid growth, with the United States Census Bureau estimating the city's population has now increased from 88,000 to 201,846 in 2019.
 With more people moving to the area for its scenic coastal beaches and plethora of outdoor activities, A-1 Auto Transport wanted to offer individuals an all-inclusive and cost-effective vehicle transport option.